superlinked/VectorHub/docs/articles/multi-attribute-semantic-search.md

 source.put([df])
 ```

-Let's run the same query we ran using our first, naive approach (above):
+Let's run the same query we ran in our naive approach implementation above:

 ```python
 query = {